mghazel2020/Watershed-Image-Segmentation--OpenCV-Python/README.md

 ## 7. Future Work

-* We proposed to explore the following related issues:
+* We propose to explore the following related issues:

   * We shall explore improving the instance segmentation results for overlapping or touching cells, by adjusting some of the algorithm configuration parameters.